 When is You season 3 on Netflix?
 What will happen and who is in the cast?

-Everything you need to know about season 3 of this bad romance
+Everything you need to know about season three of this bad romance **CONTAINS SPOILERS**

 When is You season 3 on Netflix?

-Expect season 3 of You a year or so after the second season – so late 2020 or early 2021.
+Expect season three of You a year or so after the second season – so late 2020 or early 2021.

 What will happen in You season 3?